- Copy trading automates order execution but does not guarantee profit — 'earning while you sleep' is marketing language, not a promise

 “Successful” looks backward; your forward results can differ.
 Use the list below to simplify selection; still test on demo or small live size first.

-1) Verified history and drawdown profile
+1) Verified history and drawdown profile#

 Prefer long live track records.
 Study maximum drawdown and recovery time, not only the equity curve.
 Short explosive runs can hide fragile risk.

-2) Style vs your capital and costs
+2) Style vs your capital and costs#

 Scalping vs swing changes trade frequency and holding time—directly affecting spread and swap drag.
 Very active strategies on small accounts can be cost-saturated.

-3) Symbol, server, and account fit
+3) Minimum investment and account fit#

-4) Slippage limits and copy ratio
+4) Allocation size and copy exposure#

 Takeaway: Automation can save time; “sleep income” is ad copy.
 Position sizing, provider rotation, and discipline often matter more than the button you click.